Dear BLCF Friends,

 6 Now there were six stone water jars there for the Jewish rites of purification, each holding twenty or thirty gallons.[a]
 7 Jesus said to the servants, “Fill the jars with water.”
 And they filled them up to the brim.
 8 And he said to them, “Now draw some out and take it to the master of the feast.”
 So they took it.
 9 When the master of the feast tasted the water now become wine, and did not know where it came from (though the servants who had drawn the water knew), the master of the feast called the bridegroom 10 and said to him, “Everyone serves the good wine first, and when people have drunk freely, then the poor wine.
 But you have kept the good wine until now.”
 11 This, the first of his signs, Jesus did at Cana in Galilee, and manifested his glory.
 And his disciples believed in him.

 Footnotes: a.
 John 2:6 Greek two or three measures (metrētas); a metrētēs was about 10 gallons or 35 liters

 The Baptism of Jesus

 13 Then Jesus came from Galilee to the Jordan to John, to be baptized by him.
 14 John would have prevented him, saying, “I need to be baptized by you, and do you come to me?”
 15 But Jesus answered him, “Let it be so now, for thus it is fitting for us to fulfill all righteousness.”
 Then he consented.
 16 And when Jesus was baptized, immediately he went up from the water, and behold, the heavens were opened to him,[a] and he saw the Spirit of God descending like a dove and coming to rest on him; 17 and behold, a voice from heaven said, “This is my beloved Son,[b] with whom I am well pleased.”

-Epiphany marks three events and aspects of the walk on earth by Jesus: his birth as prophesised in scripture, supported by the visitation by the Magi; the power of the Lord being manifest by his transformation of water to wine; and alighting of the Holy Spirit upon Jesus after His baptism supported by words spoken to John by God.
+Epiphany marks three events and aspects of the walk on earth by Jesus: his birth as prophesized in scripture, supported by the visitation by the Magi; the power of the Lord being manifest by his transformation of water to wine; and alighting of the Holy Spirit upon Jesus after His baptism supported by words spoken to John by God.

-The birth of Christ in such humble circumstances, as in a stable, with a manger as a crib, reveals that Jesus came as child to serve all men and women, not to rule from a palace, as he Magi had mistakenly expected.
+The birth of Christ in such humble circumstances, as in a stable, with a manger as a crib, first announced by angels to shepherds, reveals that Jesus came as a child to serve all men and women, not to rule from a palace, as he Magi had mistakenly expected.
 This child, Jesus, grew to become the Saviour and Lord, not by power and conquest of battle and destruction, but by an act of love and surrender on the cross at Calvary.

 Let us pray…

-The grace of the Lord Jesus Christ and the love of God and the fellowship of the Holy Spirit be with you all
+Benediction – (2 Corinthians 13:14): The grace of the Lord Jesus Christ and the love of God and the fellowship of the Holy Spirit be with you all.